-Join The Arc Baltimore and a panel of prominent art leaders on Wednesday, October 13 at 7 pm for a discussion about ensuring that access is always part of the DEAI (diversity, equity, access & inclusion) conversation, particularly in the art community.
+Join The Arc Baltimore and a panel of prominent art leaders on Tuesday, October 11 at 7 pm for a discussion ensuring that access is always part of the DEAI (diversity, equity, access & inclusion) conversation, particularly in the art community.

 Both live transcription and an ASL interpreter will be available.